sean-mcelwain/TripBook/README.md

 # TripBook - ReadMe ![BADGE](https://img.shields.io/badge/license-MIT-green)
 <a name='description'></a>
  ## Description
 This is a web application that allows a user to view other users trip pictures, upload their own trip photos, and then search the other user's trips for travel ideas and recommendations.
-This app utilizes

 ## Table of Contents
  1. [ Description. ](#description)